-Close to the centre of the old town of Bolzano and nevertheless in the heart of nature, there is Castel Mareccio.
+Close to the centre of the historic town of Bolzano and nevertheless in the heart of nature, there is Castel Mareccio.

-Surrounded by a wide vineyard and a great scenery and panorama on the Catinaccio mountain range, Castel Mareccio (Maretsch, in German) is located in the centre of Bolzano.
+Surrounded by a wide vineyard and a great panorama on Mt.
+Catinaccio, Castel Mareccio is located in the centre of Bolzano (Bozen), more precisely close to the Lungotalvera Promenade and the Talvera Meadows.
 The castle dates back to the 12th century.
-The oldest tower of the castle has been built in 1194 by Berthold von Maretsch - according to documents he was a commissary of the Lords of Tyrol and lawyer in Bolzano.
-In the beginning there was only the massive donjon, which can still be seen today.
+Its oldest tower was built in 1194 AD by Berthold von Maretsch - according to documents he was a commissary of the Lords of Tyrol and lawyer in Bolzano.
+First there was only the massive donjon, which can still be seen today.

-In the 13th and 14th century different owners kept amplifying the castle complex.
-Also the defensive corridor and the crenellations date back to these times.
-In 1477 Sigmund Römer purchased the complex.
-The Römer family started rebuilding the castle, changing the Mediaeval complex into a Renaissance building.
+In the 13th and 14th century, different owners kept amplifying the castle.
+Also the defensive corridor and the crenellations date back to those times.
+In 1477, Sigmund Römer purchased Castel Mareccio.
+The Römer family started rebuilding it, changing the Mediaeval complex into a Renaissance building.
 Four round towers were added in the course of these works which lasted for several decades.
-Also frescos were commissioned illustrating philosophers of these days.
+Also frescoes were commissioned, illustrating philosophers of those days.

-In the ’80s the building has been restored but is no longer inhabited.
-Today this castle is merely venue for fairs, concerts, weddings and various other events such as the well-known “Bolzano Wine Tasting” in spring.
-From the old town of Bolzano, capital city of the province of South Tyrol, you can reach Castel Mareccio within a few minutes’ walk.
+In the Eighties, the building was restored but is no longer inhabited.
+Nowadays, Castel Mareccio - “Schloss Maretsch” in German - is merely venue for fairs, concerts, weddings and various other events such as the highly traditional “Bolzano Wine Tasting” in spring.
+And how to reach Castel Mareccio?
+From the historic town of Bolzano, capital city of the province of South Tyrol, or Piazza della Vittoria square (parking space) it is accessible within a few minutes’ walk.

 phone: +39 0471 976615, email@example.com